Generating Adversarial yet Inconspicuous Patches with a Single Image: Adversarial yet Inconspicuous Patches

-In our approach, we deploy a series of generator-discriminator pairs $\{(G_0, D_0),\dots,(G_K,D_K)\}$, where $K$ is the total number of scales in the structure.
-As shown in Figure~\ref{AIP_structure}, these generator-discriminator pairs are trained against an image pyramid of $p$ and $C$.
+The overview of our framework is illustrated in Figure~\ref{approach}.
+Given a target image, an attention map with target model is generated to capture the model's sensitivity and decide the patch position.
+Then we deploy a series of generator-discriminator pairs $\{(G_0, D_0),\dots,(G_K,D_K)\}$, where $K$ is the total number of scales in the structure shown in Figure~\ref{AIP_structure}.
+These generator-discriminator pairs are trained against an image pyramid of $p$ and $C$.
 Correspondingly, the image pyramid is expressed as $\left\{(p_0,C_0)\dots(p_K,C_K)\right\}$, where $p_i$ and $C_i$ are downsampled version of $p$ and $C$ with a factor $r^{K-i}$ $(0<r<1)$.
 In every scale, we execute adversarial training for generators and discriminators.
 The generator $G_i$ is expected to produce realistic patches, and the discriminator attempts to distinguish generated samples from $p_i$.
 Since our approach requires the generated patches to be consistent with original images, the input of discriminator is the surrounding context $C_i$ with the intermediate patches $p_i$ placed right at the center of context.
 During training, the background information will be encoded to the generator progressively.

-As we can see from Figure~\ref{AIP_structure}, the generation of patches happens in a sequential way, which starts at the coarsest scale and ends at the finest scale.
-Except the first generator, other generators take the output from coarser scale and noises as the new input.
-Specifically, the generated patch from coarser scales is upsampled and serves as a prior for the generators in finer scales.
-Random noises $z$ are used for diversity of generation.
-Finally, our generator at the finest scale $G_K$ will output adversarial patches $\tilde{p}$ of size $(h,w)$ on a prospective location $L$ of the victim image $x$.
+Some examples of generated AIP are shown in Figure~\ref{sample demo}.